zi-w/Ensemble-Bayesian-Optimization/README.md

 # Ensemble-Bayesian-Optimization
-This is the code repository associated with the paper [_Ensemble Bayesian Optimization_](https://arxiv.org/pdf/1706.01445.pdf).
+This is the code repository associated with the paper [_Batched Large-scale Bayesian Optimization in High-dimensional Spaces_](https://arxiv.org/pdf/1706.01445.pdf).
 We propose a new batch/distributed Bayesian optimization technique called **Ensemble Bayesian Optimization**, which unprecedentedly scales up Bayesian optimization both in terms of input dimensions and observation size.
 Please refer to the paper if you need more details on the algorithm.

 ## Requirements
 We tested our code with Python 2.7 on Ubuntu 14.04 LTS (64-bit).